justmarkham/DAT5/slides/02_Introduction_to_the_Command_Line.md

 * I would not recommend doing a lot of work in VIM, though it is useful to be aware of.

 ## Homework
+* For the following homework, please turn in the code used to generate the answer as well as the answer.
 * Using the command line, look at the file `SMSSpamCollection.txt` (Source: https://archive.ics.uci.edu/ml/machine-learning-databases/00228/smsspamcollection.zip) in the `data` directory.
 It contains text messages that are labeled as spam or ham (the opposite of spam).
 Answer the following questions:
     * How many text messages are there?
     * What is the average number of words per text?
 What is the average number of characters per text?